Forte Racing

-US RaceTronics (USRT) is an auto racing team based in Buttonwillow, California, that competes in the Atlantic Championship.
+Forte Racing, formerly known as US RaceTronics (USRT), is an American sports car racing team based in Buttonwillow, California, In 2022, USRT merged with O’Gara Motorsports and Change Racing before rebranding into Forte Racing the following year.

+History

 It was founded by former Dorricott Racing Team Manager Shane Seneviratne.
 Seneviratne and the Dorricott Racing organization dominated both the Toyota Atlantic and Indy Lights open wheel series.
 The team won numerous awards and race wins, including series championships in 1999, 2001, and 2002.
 Dorricott Racing founder Bob Dorricott died of cancer in 2002 and Seneviratne assisted in the liquidation of the team’s assets after the 2003 season.

-Team formation and the 2005 season
+Toyota Atlantic Championship

+2005

 At the end of 2004 season, which Seneviratne and Dorricott Racing did not participate in, Seneviratne formed US RaceTronics with the hopes of competing in the 2005 Toyota Atlantic Championship season.
-Purchasing some of the old Dorricott equipment as well as a Swift 014.a chassis, produced by Swift Engineering Seneviratne set out to enter the team in the 2005 season opening race at Long Beach.
+Purchasing some of the old Dorricott equipment as well as a Swift 014.a chassis, produced by Swift Engineering, Seneviratne set out to enter the team in the 2005 season opening race at Long Beach.
 After hiring a skeleton crew the team entered its first official race with driver Roby Feazel.
 Feazell and US RaceTronics finished the race in 13th.
 Monterrey, Mexico driver David Martinez signed on to drive for US RaceTronics after the team's Long Beach debut for his home race in Monterrey, Mexico.
-Mexico.
 Martinez and the team finished 3rd for that race.
 They went on to complete the season together and finished 5th place in the final Championship standings at the year’s end.
 Martinez had 10 top-10 finishes, 5 of those were top-3 finishes.
 He also garnered a pole position award at Montreal.
-The major sponsor for the 2005 season was Roshfrans.

-2006 season
+2006

 For 2006 the team purchased the new Swift 016.a chassis (2006 was the first year that the Swift 016.a chassis was introduced into the series) and entered their sophomore year with driver David Martinez rejoining the team.
 Once again Martinez and the team enjoyed success as the 12-race schedule included 10 top-10 finishes, 1 of those was a top-3 finish.
 Martinez’s race finishing position averaged 6 gained positions.
-Major sponsors for the 2006 season included Telmex, Sub Hub, and Days Inn Canada.